masamiy/DataStoryTelling/content/0-intro.md

 ### Activity - Gapminder

-I want you to watch this 4 minutes[Gapminder video](https://youtu.be/jbkSRLYSojo) and see how Hans Rosling's narrative enhances your understanding about data presented with a visual.
+I want you to watch this 4 minutes' [Gapminder video](https://youtu.be/jbkSRLYSojo) and see how Hans Rosling's narrative enhances your understanding about data presented with a visual.
 {% include video-embed.html youtubeid="jbkSRLYSojo" caption="Gapminder" %}